anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 # Customize initial weights and prompt format
 **⏱️ Time to complete**: 60 minutes

-This guide extends the use-case of finetuning base models to showcase how to
+This guide will showcase how you can finetune a model with a similar architecture to the Llama or Mistral family and customize the chat template/ prompt format.
+We will focus on fine-tuning the [Meta Llama Guard 2 model](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-guard-2/) throughput this cookbook.

+The two capabilities showcased here are
-1. Bring your own weights - (1) weights of other models similar in architecture to the Llama or Mistral family of models or (2) weights from a previous finetuning run.
+1. Bringing your own weights - (1) weights of other models similar in architecture to the Llama or Mistral family of models or (2) weights from a previous finetuning run.
+While we focus on (1) here, (2) is an important use-case of multi-step fine-tuning covered in depth in the cookbook [here](../continue_from_checkpoint/).
-2. Customize the chat template/ prompt format - Specify a custom prompt format for formatting input messages to easily fine-tune on _any_ data format.
+2. Customizing the chat template/ prompt format - Specify a custom prompt format for formatting input messages to easily fine-tune on _any_ data format.

 The Anyscale platform is uniquely suited to support both of these use-cases.
 This guide assumes you have familiarized yourself with the [basic fine-tuning guide](../../README.md).
-We will focus on fine-tuning the [Meta Llama Guard 2 model](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-guard-2/) throughput this cookbook.

 # Table of Contents